springrain/zorm/README.md

 	// ctx is generally a request for one ctx, normally there should be a web layer in, such as gin's c.
 Request.Context() var ctx = context.Background()

+	// BindContextOnlyUpdateCols Specify the database fields to update only; only effective for the Update method. 'cols' is a slice of database column names
+    // The value bound in ctx by zorm will not be cleared.
+When using it, do not overwrite the original ctx or pass it to multiple Update methods
+	// ctx, _ = zorm.BindContextOnlyUpdateCols(ctx, []string{"user_name", "active"})

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required
 	// if zorm.DataSourceConfig.DefaultTxOptions configuration does not meet the requirements, can be in zorm, Transaction before Transaction method set the Transaction isolation level
-	// such as ctx, _ := dbDao BindContextTxOptions (ctx, & SQL TxOptions {Isolation: SQL LevelDefault, ReadOnly: False}), if txOptions is nil, the use of zorm.DataSourceConfig.DefaultTxOptions
+	// such as ctx, _ := dbDao.BindContextTxOptions(ctx, &sql.TxOptions{Isolation: sql.LevelDefault, ReadOnly: false}), if txOptions is nil, the use of zorm.DataSourceConfig.DefaultTxOptions
 	_, err := zorm.Transaction(ctx, func(ctx context.Context) (interface{}, error) {

 		// Declares a pointer to an object used to update data